 1. Google Ads for Vegan Searches

-- Capture searches for your vegan product or service with Google Ads.
+- Capture searches for your vegan products or services with Google Ads.
 Build your keyword list with KWFinder.

-- Write vegan ads that speak directly to vegan audiences.
+- Write vegan ads that speak directly to your target audience.

 - Point to appropriate and relevant landing pages.

 - Pro-tip: be sure you have analytics and conversion tracking in place to optimize and report performance.